Pinsa recipe is one of those hidden jewels that Italian cuisine reveals only to its most accurate connoisseurs.

 What I have understood, after a bunch of attempts mixing different types of flour, in slightly different ratios, is:

 - the rice flour is the crucial ingredient.
 It gives to the pinsa, in particular to the crust, a texture hard to define but that you will immediately learn to recognize as soon as you will try it.
 It is not only part of the dough, but also the flour you will use on your countertop to shape it before cooking: don’t be shy, abound with it!
-Additional tip: if you are not used to this kind of flour, start using it also to prepare vegetables fried in batter… delicious.
+Additional tip: if you are not used to this kind of flour, start using it also to prepare vegetables fried in batter… rice flour makes wonders.

 How to enjoy a pinsa